Vultr for PageMotor

 ssh-keygen -t ed25519Press Enter three times to accept the defaults.
 Your public key is now at ~/.ssh/id_ed25519.pub.
 If you already did this years ago, skip to step 4.

 4. Sign up for Vultr and provision the VPS.
-Go to vultr.com, sign up, then provision a VPS using the choices in “What to tick on the Vultr signup screen” above.
+Sign up through our referral link: vultr.com/?ref=9892518-9J.
+That gives you $300 of free Vultr credit to test the platform, at no extra cost to you.
+Then provision a VPS using the choices in “What to tick on the Vultr signup screen” above.
 Paste your SSH public key from step 3 into the SSH Keys field during signup.
 This is the most important security click on the page.

 To copy your public key to the clipboard: